zaheeeb/Sievo/README.md

-# Sievo - Slack integration with errors log file
+# Slack integration with errors log file

 .
 This code is tracking logs file and notify to Slack channel once threshold is met.